About the Doctors

 Dr. Victoria Molnar Weiss graduated from the State University of New York College of Optometry in 1989 and has an undergraduate degree from the College of William & Mary.

-Currently she has two private practices in Fluvanna County: Lake Monticello and Fork Union.
-She examines patients in over 10 nursing homes and assisted living facilities.
+Currently she has a private practice in Fluvanna County and she examines patients in over 15 nursing homes and assisted living facilities in Central Virginia.